LernItApp/LernIt/README.md

 # LernIt
 LernIt is a simple but effective learning solution for students!
 It emphaises efficiency and performance when it comes to learning new things, regardless of what you are learning!

-## How to Contribute
-Contributions to this project are welcome and encouraged!
-Please make an issue on GitHub so we can discuss your contribution before you make a pull request.

-# License
-This project is licensed under the [MIT License](LICENSE).

 ## Docker

 ### Running with Docker